ZompaSenior/todo-rest/README.md

 ## Test

-In order to run the project in Production mode use the following command from the Docker folder:
+In order to run the project in Test mode use the following command from the Docker folder:

 ```
 docker compose --file docker-compose-test.yml up --build